rrovetto/Ontology-Development-Guidelines/Truths about Ontology Development.md

 ## Be innovative and creative.
 ### 1. You can create your own ontology, regardless of the degree of abstraction or specificity or application
-- You can create your own topic-specific ontology (sometimes called: domain ontology, application ontology, lower-level ontology, etc.)
+- You can create your own topic-specific ontology (also called: domain ontology, domain-specific ontology, application ontology, lower-level ontology, etc.)
-- You can create your own generic ontology (also called: general/generic ontology, foundational ontology, base ontology, upper-level ontology, top-level ontology, core ontology, etc.)
+- You can create your own highly generic ontology (also called: general/generic ontology, foundational ontology, base ontology, upper-level ontology, top-level ontology, core ontology, etc.)
-- Developers of upper ontologies may resist this because some existing ontologies are the result of years and work, collaboratively or otherwise.
+- Some developers may resist this fact because some existing ontologies are the result of years of work, collaboratively or otherwise.
 Having multiple contributors may certainly aid development and quality, but it is no guarantee.
-But in any case, if you're educated on the topic or motivated, then of course you can create your own.
+In any case, if you're educated on the topic or otherwise motivated, then of course you can create your own.

 ### 2. You do not have to reuse existing ontologies.
-- Anyone that says you must (or is pushy about it), is very likely trying to get you to use or purchase theirs (i.e. they probably have some vested interest to get more users).
+- Anyone that says you must (or is pushy about it), is very likely trying to get you to use or purchase theirs (i.e. they probably have some vested interest to get more users or $).
 - Do not tolerate, and do not encourage unfair business tactics, political abuse, or attempts to monopolize.

 ## Be informed, be aware, and be responsible.
 (Transparency & Ethics)